 Now, as an adult, I’m still a pretty on-the-go kind of person.
 I’ve never gone more than a year without moving (old habits die hard) and even though I’ve made Austin my home base, I’m traveling more often than not these days.
 If my upbringing didn’t turn me into an expert minimalist, my adult life certainly has and that knack for making do with less has definitely influenced how I practice witchcraft.

 If I collect every witchcraft related item that I own together it all fits into one small basket, with room to spare.
-More often than not my spells are whispered incantations, hastily drawn sigils or entirely performed in my head.
-I have spent months of my life thinking I was a bad witch because I never did “real” spells!
-What I didn’t realize back then was that I WAS doing real spells and I was doing them VERY well because I was managing to produce powerful magical results with NO tools or ingredients and though it may not look as witchy without all of the tools and aesthetic, this kind of magic is about as traditional as it gets.
+More often than not my spells are whispered incantations, hastily drawn sigils, or entirely performed in my head.
+When I was younger I thought this meant I was just a bad witch because I never did “real” spells.
+What I didn’t realize back then was that I WAS doing real spells and I was doing them very well!
+I was managing to produce powerful magical results with no tools or ingredients and though it may not look as witchy without all of the tools and aesthetic, this kind of magic is about as traditional as it gets.

 Can you banish without tools?
 What about healing spells?
 Can you cleanse a room without using anything at all?

 The answer is yes, pretty much across the board.
 If you can think up a spell it can probably be done without tools.
 It is important to consider your own tendencies and limitations though!
 Just because it can technically be done, doesn’t mean that it’s going to be the best way for you to do it.
-For example, I’m great at healing spells and protective enchantments but I find that in order to perform a banishing spell with real oomph I need to use my tools.
+For example, I’m great at healing spells and protective enchantments but I find that in order to perform a banishing spell with real oomph, I need to use my tools.

-Magic requires imagination and will, without a lot practice in these disciplines it’s hard to manage all magic without tools.
-You’ll likely have success with some right off that bat and find other kinds of spells quite challenging.
+Magic requires imagination and will, without a lot of practice in these disciplines it’s hard to manage all magic without tools.
+You’ll likely have success with some kinds of spells right off that bat and find other kinds of spells quite challenging without tools.
 This is something you’ll have to tinker and experiment with to figure out your personal preferences.

-5 Awesome Ways To Cast Spells Without Any Tools or Ingredients
+5 Ways To Cast Spells Without Any Tools

-Ok, so sigils technically require you to have something to write with and something to write on BUT you can find pens just about anywhere (the bank, your waitress, a friend, etc.) and if no paper is available I know plenty of us just resort to scribbling them on our arms or receipts so I still think it counts.
+Ok, so sigils technically require you to have something to write with and something to write on BUT you can find pens just about anywhere (the bank, your waitress, a friend, etc.) and if no paper is available you can always resort to scribbling them on your arms or receipts so I still think it counts.

 2. Written & Spoken Spells

 You could also empower your words in conversation.
 Going to a job interview?
 Pull a little sweetening magic into your words.
-Talking with a friend about your dreams?
+Talking with a friend about your dreams and goals?
 Add some intent behind your words so that your dreams will quicken into reality.